open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 The most important aspect of this design is how Entities will be merged to construct a Resource.
 We provide a simple algorithm for this behavior:

 - Construct a set of detected entities, E
-- All entity detectors are sorted by priority
+- All entity detectors are sorted by priority (highest first)
 - For each entity detector
   - For each entity detected
     - If the entity exists in E, ignore it